mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-2_Dynamic-HTTP-server-with-expressjs.md

 ## Description

 The aim of this step is to set up a web application in a Docker container.
 The idea is to quickly implement a **dynamic** application that can give a response to a GET request.
+In this case, the application generates a random joke.

 All sources of this part of the lab can be found in [docker-images/express-image/](../docker-images/express-image/) folder.